A story of two service areas: officially it's the site next to the roundabout which forms the main service area.

 Both the service areas were positioned at the start of the brand-new Towcester Bypass and were slightly offset, with the larger northbound one exiting onto the Abthorpe Roundabout and the southbound one being built across the historic alignment of the A43 whilst being set back from the road, to allow space for the A43 to be dualled.

 Margram later planned to build a car showroom and workshop in the gap between the filling station and roundabout in 1991.
 This land was later used in 1996 when a McDonald's Drive Thru was built.

-Following the merger of BP and Mobil in 1997, both filling stations were rebranded to BP.
+Following BP and Mobil's merger in 1997, both filling stations were rebranded to BP.
 The northbound filling station was also redeveloped in the same year and received a new forecourt, pumps, canopy, sales building and car and jet washes.
-The southbound filling station later closed in 2000 and the forecourt shop was converted to become offices for a local taxi firm.
+The southbound filling station closed in 2000 and the forecourt shop was converted to become offices for a local taxi firm.

-Since opening, the Travelodge has received several extensions: In 1990 it gained a further 8 bedrooms and in 2001 gained a 22-bed two-storey annexe was built to the rear of the existing hotel.
+Since opening, the Travelodge has received several extensions: in 1990 it gained a further eight bedrooms and in 2001 gained a 22-bed two-storey annexe was built to the rear of the existing hotel.

 The southbound Little Chef closed in 2005 and became a branch of local restaurant chain 'Buddies USA Diner'.
-At this point, all the signs calling the southbound a services were taken down and southbound approach signs now direct motorists to the northbound side by using the roundabout.
-Buddies USA Diner then itself closed in January 2019 and the restaurant is now up for sale.
+At this point, the road signs were changed to direct all southbound traffic to the northbound side by using the roundabout.
+Buddies USA Diner then itself closed in January 2019, later being re-purposed to house a food preparation company.

 The northbound filling station gained a M&S Simply Food store in 2008.

-The northbound Little Chef closed in August 2017 and reopened that October as a Euro Garages operated Starbucks.
+The remaining Little Chef closed in August 2017 and reopened that October as a Euro Garages-operated Starbucks.